Avangardum/AvangardumStyleConvention/Readme.md

 Version has the following format: major.minor[.patch]

-Major version is incremented when there are breaking changes.
+Major version is incremented when there are conflicting changes.

-Minor version is incremented when there are non-breaking changes.
+Minor version is incremented when there are non-conflicting changes.

 Patch version is incremented when there are fixes that don't change the essence of the convention.